nexmo-se/voice-to-ai-engines/README.md

 Default local (not public!) of that Connector server `port` is: 6000.

-If you plan to test using `Local deployment` with ngrok (Internet tunneling service) for both the sample middleware server application and this sample Voice API application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs/agent/config/#tunnel-configurations).

 If you plan to test using a `Local deployment` , you may use ngrok (an Internet tunneling service) for both this Voice API application and the Connector application with [multiple ngrok endpoints](https://ngrok.com/docs/agent/config/v3/#multiple-endpoints).

 For the next steps, you will need: